verze-app/solana-php-sdk/README.md

 ---

-:warning: **This project moved maintainers and will be actively worked on again.** Use at your own risk.
+:warning: **This project moved maintainers and will be actively worked on again.
+See [discussion for details](https://github.com/verze-app/solana-php-sdk/discussions/36)** Use at your own risk.
 Verze will *not* provide any support for this package as it exists right now; please don't email us expecting any support.

 ---